California Code of Regulations

 (C) An explanation of why any pursued bear or bobcat was not killed, and whether such bear or bobcat was harmed.

 (h) Tagging Animals.
-All animals taken pursuant to a permit, except wild pigs, shall be immediately tagged with tags provided by the department.
-Wild pigs shall be tagged prior to being transported from the property designated in the permit.
-Tags for animals except wild pigs shall be completed at the time the animal is taken.
-Tags for wild pigs shall be completed before the wild pigs are removed from the property.
+All animals taken pursuant to a permit shall be immediately tagged with tags provided by the department.
 Tags shall clearly show the permittee's name, address, date and location the animal was taken and shall include the signature of the person taking the animal.
 The report portion of each tag shall be mailed to the department without delay.
-No tags are required for squirrels or beavers.
+No tags are required for squirrels, beavers, or wild pigs.

 (1) After any taking of bear, the permittee or agent shall comply with Section 367.5 of these regulations, except the skull shall not be returned to the permittee or agent.